nereaSuacab/FinalProject---SocialData24.github.io/posts/airlineStudy.md

 ![Alt text](images/airline_passenger_counts.png)
+<p style="text-align:center; font-size:small;"><strong>Figure 1:</strong> <em>Top 10 Airlines in terms of passenger counts</em></p>

-The graph above highlights the top ten airlines in terms of passenger count from 1999 to 2024.
+The graph in Figure 1 highlights the top ten airlines in terms of passenger count from 1999 to 2024.
 It highlights the top ten airlines in terms of passenger count from 1999 to 2024.
 There are two airlines that stand out as the dominant ones throughout this period.
 The merger between United and Continental Airlines in 2013 is the reason for the apparent change in the ranking of airlines.

 # Airlines through history